woocommerce/woocommerce-gateway-stripe/readme.txt

 = 5.x.x - 2021-xx-xx =
 * Fix - Disable Payment Request Buttons when order has to be split into multiple packages because Payment Requests do not support that use case.
+* Tweak - Payment request button should guide users to login when necessary.

 [See changelog for all versions](https://raw.githubusercontent.com/woocommerce/woocommerce-gateway-stripe/trunk/changelog.txt).